Guide To Visiting Les Invalides in Paris

-Here's my guide to visiting Napoleon's Tomb at Les Invalides in Paris.
+Here's my guide to visiting Napoleon's Tomb and the Royal Chapel at Les Invalides in Paris.
 Napoleon is as splendid in death as he was in life.

 Located in Paris' 7th arrondissement, Les Invalides is a cluster of monuments and museums celebrating France’s tumultuous military history.
 And you've likely clapped your eyes on it without even knowing.
 Les Invalides' glistening dome is an unmissable fixture on the Paris skyline.